-Is your home becoming over run with useless clutter?
-What a better way to tidy up your home and put a few extra bucks in your pocket then to have a yard sale?
+Is your home becoming overrun with useless clutter?
+What better way to tidy up your home and put a few extra bucks in your pocket than to have a yard sale?
 Sound overwhelming?
 It doesn’t have to be.
-Yard sales can also be a lot of fun with the proper planning.
+Yard sales can be a lot of fun with the proper planning.

 Now that you’ve figured out when you’re going to have your sale, you need to figure out what you’re going to sell.
 Here are some suggestions for things you can have in your yard sale:

-- Maternity clothes taking up space in your closet.
+- Maternity clothes that are taking up space in your closet.

 Rebecca Pillar 2008